Remote and In-Person Visits Available

-Binary numbers: This is a single 50-minute (about) presentation that introduces binary numbers.
+Binary numbers: This is a single presentation of about 50-minutes that introduces binary numbers.
 It was designed for grades 6-10, but has been presented successfully to third-graders.
 The session outline and objectives are included in the teacher notes.
 If I present this, I will furnish a set of binary counting cards for each student, but we ask schools to duplicate the handout.
 I have fun presenting this, and I hope you'll invite me to do so, but I've packaged it into a teachers' kit that will let teachers present it independently with minimal pre-work.

 Careers in computing: This is a 15- to 50-minute presentation, depending on the time available, in which I discuss a number of careers in the computing field and end by suggesting that students also consider becoming a college professor.

-Coding fundamentals: This one is still under development; help me work on it.
-I'm working on a presentation of about 15 contact hours for a summer camp and something much shorter.
-I'm looking for a school to work with me on the shorter version.
+Coding fundamentals with Python: This one is under development at a middle school; help me work on it.
+I'm working on a presentation of about eight or nine contact hours.
+I'm looking for another school to work with me.

 Cryptography, introduction: A single 50-minute session that introduces substitution and transposition ciphers, beginning with the Cæsar Cipher.
 Students decrypt a message encrypted with the rail-fence cipher, then create a keyword substitution cipher.
 The presentation is available as a narrated-slide video.
 The accompanying handout is available as a PDF.